linuxserver-archive/docker-openvpn-as/README.md

 * `--net=host` IMPORTANT, will not operate unless in host mode.
 * `--privileged` IMPORTANT, will not operate unless in privileged mode.

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it openvpnas /bin/bash`.
+It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it openvpn-as /bin/bash`.

 ### User / Group Identifiers